 Even if you’ve never tried a Starbucks holiday drink, we’re pretty damn positive you’d enjoy this one.
 It stars rich, buttery Caramel Brulée sauce, inspired by crème brûlée’s layer of torched sugar.
 The pretty caramel brulée topping mimics the crunch of burnt sugar even further.
 While it has all the sweet, comforting traits of a standard caramel latte, this pick has a spiced, almost smoky nuance to it that we get psyched for every single year.

 We’ve begrudgingly forgiven Starbucks since they nixed this holiday mainstay from the menu last year.
-Its 2020 return is still TBD, so you can consider our fingers and toes crossed.
-Until we know for sure, allow us to wax poetic about this classic that’s alive and well in our hearts.
+However, allow us to wax poetic about this classic that’s alive and well in our hearts.
 The flavor syrup is modeled after one of the most old-school Christmas treats around, so despite its modest appearance, it puts us in the holiday spirit at first sip.
 Loaded with notes of warm spices like ginger, nutmeg and cinnamon, steamed milk beautifully rounds out the latte’s intensity.
 We hope to see it reclaim its rightful place on the menu, and definitely won’t stop talking about it until it does.